ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Acknowledgments

 \section{Acknowledgments}

-We thank Haoyuan Li, Zimin Xia, Gencer Sumbul, Silin Gao, Valérie Zermatten, Zeming Chen, Tianqing Fang, Gaston Lenczner, Kuangyi Chen, Robin Zbinden, Giacomo May, Riccardo Ricci, Emanuele Dalsasso, and Sepideh Mamooler for providing helpful feedback on earlier versions of this work.
-We acknowledge the support from the EPFL Science Seed Fund.
+We thank the anonymous reviewers for their constructive and thoughtful comments.
+We thank Haoyuan Li, Zimin Xia, Gencer Sümbül, Silin Gao, Valérie Zermatten, Zeming Chen, Tianqing Fang, Gaston Lenczner, Kuangyi Chen, Robin Zbinden, Giacomo May, Riccardo Ricci, Emanuele Dalsasso, and Sepideh Mamooler for providing helpful feedback on earlier versions of this work.
+We acknowledge the support from the CSC and EPFL Science Seed Fund and the support in part by the National Natural Science Foundation of China (NSFC) under Grant 62271355.
 AB gratefully acknowledges the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, and the Allen Institute for AI.

 {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}}